lumigo-io/lumigo-kubernetes-operator/README.md

 #### Opting out for specific resources

-To prevent the Lumigo operator from injecting tracing to pods managed by some resource in a namespace that contains a `Lumigo` resource, add the `lumigo.auto-trace` label set to `false`:
+To prevent the Lumigo Kubernetes operator from injecting tracing to pods managed by some resource in a namespace that contains a `Lumigo` resource, add the `lumigo.auto-trace` label set to `false`:

 ```yaml
 apiVersion: apps/v1